DhavalKapil/dhavalkapil.github.io/_posts/2015-05-04-Combining-chroot-and-xinetd.md

       |-- reader.c
       |-- reader

-To test that you have successfully created a jail test this:
+To test that you have successfully created a jail try this:

 > chroot . ./reader